6 Ways Senior Living Is Like Summer Camp for Older Adults

 You can experience your favorite parts of summer camp all over again at the right senior living community.

-As the summer winds down, you may be eagerly waiting for your child or grandchild to return home and tell you about their camp adventures.
-Their stories may make you feel nostalgic, bringing back lifelong memories from your own unforgettable summers at camp.
+As the summer heats up, you may be preparing for your child or grandchild to head away for another year of lakeside adventures.
+Their end-of-summer stories may make you feel nostalgic, bringing back lifelong memories from your own unforgettable summers at camp.

 Even if your days as a camper are behind you, you don’t have to say goodbye to everything you loved about camp.
 Continuing care retirement communities like Orchard Cove in Canton, MA, and NewBridge on the Charles in Dedham, MA, have undeniable similarities to camp that can allow you to recapture the same sense of adventure, friendship, and joy that you had as a child!